310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
-            I'd like to know what he does around the place, and why he became a hero, and what's his ambitions as a hero… I wouldn't even know which question to begin with!
+            I'd like to know what he typically does around the place, why he became a hero of this region, what his ambitions are as a hero, and so much more… I wouldn't even know which question to begin with!

             Alright, I don't want to take up all his time, so I'll compile all the questions I'd like to ask him!
 			{% endbubble %}